gusgonnet/ruuvi-monitor-edge/README.md

 ### CONNECT

 Having problems or have suggestions?
-Connect with us [here.](https://community.particle.io/).
+Connect with us [here](https://community.particle.io/t/measure-your-world-with-ruuvi-tags-and-particle-monitor-one/66289).

+### Hackster Project

+This project is also available on [Hackster](https://www.hackster.io/gusgonnet/measure-your-world-with-ruuvi-tags-and-particle-monitor-one-0ecc96).